0

 Zero-Prep Workflow

 This resource follows a 120-second workflow.
-First, print copies for your class.
-Second, distribute during your science block; no extra materials are required.
-Third, review answers together for immediate feedback.
-Its self-contained nature makes it perfect for emergency sub plans or independent morning work.
+First, print copies for your class (30 seconds).
+Second, distribute during your science block; no extra materials or setup are required (30 seconds).
+Third, review answers together using the included key for immediate feedback (60 seconds).
+Its self-contained nature makes it an ideal choice for emergency sub plans or morning work.

 Standards Alignment

-Aligned to `1-LS1-1`, this activity focuses on identifying the external parts of animals that help them meet their needs and serve as identifiers for their species.
-The worksheet also supports `2-LS4-1` by encouraging students to compare the diversity of animal life through specific physical evidence.
-Both standard codes can be copied directly into lesson plans or curriculum mapping tools.
+Aligned to 1-LS1-1, this activity focuses on identifying the external parts of animals that help them meet their needs and serve as identifiers for their species.
+The worksheet also supports 2-LS4-1 by encouraging students to compare the diversity of animal life through specific physical evidence.
+Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It

-Use this during the "Explain" phase of a 5E lesson.
-It works as a formative assessment to check if students apply group definitions to new examples.
-Circulate to see if learners correctly distinguish between "slimy skin" and "scales," which are common points of confusion.
-Expected completion time is under 20 minutes.
+Use this during the "Explain" or "Evaluate" phase of a 5E lesson.
+It works perfectly as a formative assessment to check if students can apply group definitions to new examples.
+Circulate to see if learners correctly distinguish between "slimy skin" and "scales," which are common points of confusion for young scientists.
+Expected completion time is 15 to 20 minutes.

 Who It's For